Our Community Need

 - In the Tri-Cities Region: Greene and Hawkins Counties

 Programs that provide access and reduce barriers to breast screening and diagnostic services for uninsured, underinsured and medically-underserved individuals in Komen East Tennessee’s 24-county service area.

-Programs that reduce barriers to progressing through the continuum of care for breast cancer treatment including patient support services that meet basic needs and facilitate quality of life during breast cancer treatment (e.g.: financial assistance programs that provide for ancillary needs such as rent/mortgage, groceries, utilities, transportation/gas cards, etc.).
+Programs that reduce barriers to progressing through the continuum of care for breast cancer treatment by providing financial assistance to meet basic needs (e.g.: rent/mortgage, groceries, utilities, transportation/gas cards, etc.).